Amarillo, Texas: Museums and art collections

 Don Harrington Discovery Center, located in the city's hospital district, is an interactive science center and space theater with over 60 hands-on exhibits.
-Outside of the building is a steel structure called the Helium Monument which has time capsules and designates Amarillo the "Helium Capital of the World."
+Outside of the building is a steel structure called the Helium Monument which has time capsules and designates Amarillo the "Helium Capital of the World".
 Near the proximity of the Discovery Center, the Amarillo Botanical Gardens has gardens, indoor exhibits, and a library for visitation throughout the year.

 The Texas Pharmacy Museum claims to be the only Texas museum specialized in the research, collection, preservation, and exhibition of the history of pharmacy, is also located in the city's hospital district.

-Founded in 2013, by businessman Tom Warren, The Amarillo Historical Museum is Amarillo's only local museum to exclusively feature local history.
+Founded in 2013, by businessman Tom Warren, The Amarillo Historical Museum is Amarillo's only local museum exclusively featuring local history.

 Other notable museums in the area are the Kwahadi Kiva Indian Museum and the English Field Air & Space Museum.
 The Kwahadi Kiva Indian Museum features a collection of Native American artifacts and provides dance performances.
-The English Field Air & Space Museum, which had been operated by the Texas Aviation Historical Society featuring aircraft and space exhibits, in 2007 closed its doors and lost many of its aircraft.
-The museum is now rebuilding its aircraft collection as Texas Air & Space Museum and is located on American Drive on the south side of the airport.
+The English Field Air & Space Museum, which had been operated by the Texas Aviation Historical Society and featured aircraft and space exhibits, closed its doors in 2007 and subsequently lost many of its aircraft.
+The museum, now rebuilding its collection as Texas Air & Space Museum, is located on American Drive on the south side of the airport.